Skip to main content

 Module description

-The module will introduce concepts, structures and key elements of arts policy and management that are required to run arts organisations, including programming, strategic planning, budgeting and fundraising, evaluation as well as policy development and analysis of policy implementation.
-It covers conceptual approaches to current issues such as cultural diversity, sustainability and organisational identity and seeks answers to questions such as: What exactly are the arts and who defines them?
-Who are the key players in shaping arts policy?
-What are the current trends in arts policy and management and what are the underlying theoretical concepts influencing decision-making processes?
-What gets prioritised and why do governments, funders and arts organisations act in certain ways and not in others?
+In this module we introduce concepts, structures and key elements of the creative industries that are required to run cultural organisations, including programming, strategic planning, budgeting and fundraising, evaluation, as well as policy development and analysis of policy implementation.
+We will cover conceptual approaches to current issues such as cultural diversity, sustainability and organisational identity, and seek answers to questions such as:

 • Money and democracy